slucasmyer/rl-trading/README.md

 # trading_environment.py

 The script used to create the trading environment that the agent uses to make its trading decisions.
 The environment includes the simulated portfolio that includes the current balance of the portfolio and number of stocks owned.
 The agent starts each session with a balance of $100,000.
 The environment iterates through the preprocessed data dataframe and feeds the agent a PyTorch tensor containing the stock data for that particular day.
 The agent returns one of three action decisions: buy stock(0), hold/do nothing(1), and sell stock(2).

-These decisions must be evaluated to see if stop-loss triggers will occur.
-If no stop-loss trigger has occured, then the decision will go through and update the portfolio balances as necessary.
-If a stop-loss trigger has occured, the initial decision is overruled and a sell action will be initiated, updating the balance as necessary.

 # policy_network.py